angular/angular/aio/content/guide/zone.md

 To understand how change detection works, first consider when the application needs to update the HTML.
 Typically, updates occur for one of the following reasons:

 1. Component initialization.
 For example, when bootstrapping an Angular application, Angular loads the bootstrap component and triggers the [ApplicationRef.tick()](api/core/ApplicationRef#tick) to call change detection and View Rendering.
-Just as in the [displaying data](guide/displaying-data) sample, the `AppComponent` is the bootstrap component.
-This component has the properties `title` and `myHero`, which the application renders in the HTML.

-2. Event listener.
+1. Event listener.
 The DOM event listener can update the data in an Angular component and also trigger change detection, as in the following example.

 <code-example path="user-input/src/app/click-me.component.ts" region="click-me-component" header="src/app/click-me.component.ts"></code-example>

-3. HTTP Data Request.
+1. HTTP Data Request.
 You can also get data from a server through an HTTP request.
 For example:

 ```typescript
 @Component({